sparkflows/sparkflows-docs/docs/azure/hdinsight.rst

 HDInsight Integration
 ==========================

-Fire Insights runs seamlessly on Azure HDInsight.
+Sparkflows runs seamlessly on Azure HDInsight.
 Fire can be installed on the master or edge nodes of the cluster.

 HDInsights and Ports
 --------------------